Subscriptions

 Cross-Repo Subscriptions

 Section titled “Cross-Repo Subscriptions”A subscription can watch a shape in a different repository within the same org.
-The subscription lives in its home repo (where its executor is configured and credentials are resolved), but its filter is evaluated against commits in the source repo.
+The subscription lives in its home repo (where its webhook is configured and credentials are resolved), but its filter is evaluated against writes in the source repo.

 Lifecycle